I beg to move,

 My hon.
 Friend the Member for Stockton North (Alex Cunningham) referred to this, but when I consider that there are more than 100 failing academies, looking for new sponsors, that are responsible for 70,000 children, I have to conclude that ideology is hampering those children’s opportunity to get a good education, because there does not appear to be a plan B. We have heard a lot about there being no plan Bs in other areas recently, and it appears that there is no plan B for failing academies either.

-Even if my local school was an isolated case, that would be reason enough to revisit the Government’s approach, but a Schools Week investigation found that at least 91 multi-academy trusts had closed or were in the process of being wound up since 2014.
+Even if my local school were an isolated case, that would be reason enough to revisit the Government’s approach, but a Schools Week investigation found that at least 91 multi-academy trusts had closed or were in the process of being wound up since 2014.
 The Government hand out grants of between £70,000 and £150,000 for new academy sponsors to set up a trust, and cover running costs until the first school opens.
 If each of the 91 closed trusts received just the lowest possible grant, which of course may not have been the case—it may have been more—the Government will have paid at least £6.1 million to set them up.
 Then there are the debts that the Department has to write off when a trust collapses—£3 million in the case of University of Chester Academies Trust, a deficit in the region of £8 million at the Schools Company Trust, £500,000 in the case of Lilac Sky Schools Academy Trust and £300,000 owed by the Collective Spirit Community Trust.

-In a time of real-terms cuts to local schools budgets, how can the Government justify spending at least £10 million, if not a lot more, on failing multi-academy trusts?
+In a time of real-terms cuts to local schools budgets, how can the Government justify spending at least £10 million, possibly a lot more, on failing multi-academy trusts?
 Then there is money coming out at the other end, with reports of an academy head receiving an £850,000 pay-off.
 That simply would not be allowed anywhere else in the public sector, so why is it allowed in this case?

 It is simply not a level playing field at the moment.
 A local school tells me that it is desperate to expand, but does not have the opportunity to bid for capital funding to achieve that aim.
 How can it build on its success when it is unable to build?
 I am sure that if it reopened as a free school, there would be no problem in getting the cash, but why does it need to reinvent the wheel?
 Why are existing schools that have put the effort in, have made great improvements and are already an established part of the community discriminated against because they are not part of the latest fad from Government?
 How about a capital funding policy that rewards improvement and looks at where existing provision can be augmented?